carolinevarner/CPU-Simulator-GUI/readme.md

 This project is developed as part of CS 3502 - Operating Systems at Kennesaw State University.
 It simulates various CPU scheduling algorithms through a Windows Forms application.
-The project was originally forked from the starter code provided by OwlTech Systems and has been **extended** by implementing additional algorithms for a complete evaluation.
+The project was originally forked from the starter code created by Francis Nweke and provided by Professor Chris Regan and has been **extended** by implementing additional algorithms for a complete evaluation.

 ---